cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 ```

-Disabling anti-spoofing is only available via cmdlet (later in Q2 2018 it will be available in the Security and Compliance Center).
+Disabling anti-spoofing is only available via cmdlet (later in Q2 2018 it will be available in the Security &amp; Compliance Center).
 If you do not have access to PowerShell, create a support ticket.

 Remember, this should only be applied to domains that undergo indirect routing when sent to Office 365.
 Resist the temptation to disable anti-spoofing because of some false positives, it will be better in the long run to work through them.